jpudysz/react-native-unistyles/README.md

 }))
 ```

-`createStyles` takes an object like `StyleSheet.create` or function that injects your theme
+`createStyleSheet` takes an object like `StyleSheet.create` or function that injects your theme

 `useStyles` hook takes a `stylesheet` and returns an object with two keys:
 - `styles` - parsed styles that can be used directly in React Native components